Boardleash/anchor/README.md

 This program uses Python, which will need to be installed/available on your machine.
 In addition to that, there are several modules that need to be installed/available on your machine.
 You can install necessary Python libraries with the below commands:

->'pip install pyttsx3'
+>pip install pyttsx3

->'pip install sounddevice'
+>pip install sounddevice

->'pip install SpeechRecognition'
+>pip install SpeechRecognition

->'pip install vosk'
+>pip install vosk

 **PyTTSx3** is a text-to-speech library for Python that is capable of running in an offline environment.
 More information on this is located here: